Ethiopian military clashes with militia in Amhara, injuries reported | Law-Order

 Ethiopia's military has clashed with fighters from a militia in the Amhara region, residents said on Wednesday, in an escalation of a simmering feud between the two former allies that a doctor said had caused more than a dozen injuries.
 Fano, a part-time militia with no formal command structure, backed federal troops in a two-year civil war in the neighbouring Tigray region that ended last November.
 But the relationship has soured over what some in the region say is a disregard by the national government for Amhara's security.

-There was also fighting outside the town of Kobo early Tuesday morning, but the situation was calm on Wednesday, two Kobo residents told Reuters.
-A diplomatic source, speaking on condition of anonymity, said fighting broke out several days ago when the military launched an operation to force Fano fighters out of Kobo and other areas.

-Fano militiamen then seized the holy town of Lalibela, which is home to a UNESCO World Heritage site, the diplomatic source said.
-Spain's embassy in Ethiopia instructed any Spaniards in Lalibela not to leave their hotels or residences, in a message on the social media platform X, formerly known as Twitter.

-On Tuesday, the state-owned Ethiopian Broadcasting Corporation quoted ENDF spokesperson Colonel Getnet Adane as saying the military would take action against Fano for "disturbing the country’s peace".
-He cited several recent incidents in which Fano fighters had opened fire on ENDF soldiers but did not say when they had occurred.
+Two Kobo residents also reported heavy fighting outside the town early on Tuesday but said the situation was calm on Wednesday.
+The state-owned Ethiopian Broadcasting Corporation quoted ENDF spokesperson Colonel Getnet Adane on Tuesday as saying the military would take action against Fano for "disturbing the country's peace".

 Protesters felt the order was meant to weaken Amhara - the country's second-biggest region.
 The federal government denied this.